School Regulatory Compliance • Updated June 2026

 Legal Entity Formation

 Register your organization as a Trust, Society, or Section 8 Company.
-This legal structure is mandatory and creates the institutional framework.
+The entity must be not-for-profit; a for-profit company cannot hold CBSE affiliation (Clause 2.1.8).
 Choose the entity type based on your state's requirements and long-term organizational plans.

 Land Acquisition

-Secure land ownership or long-term lease (minimum 30 years, typically 99 years preferred).
+Secure land ownership or a registered long-term lease (CBSE requires a registered lease of at least 15 years, Clause 3.8.2; a longer tenure is often preferred).
 Obtain land documents (sale deed, lease deed, or patta) in the institution's name.
 Arrange for land survey and title verification.

 Local Body Approvals